twentyfourg/developer-sdk/packages/k6-generator/README.md

 - `vuData` object should contain any variables needed in the method path
 - routes should contain the represented data
-  - If the path should be customized with a value from the vuData, mark `custom: true`
+  - If the endpoint should be customized with a value from the vuData, mark `custom: true`
     - ex. `put` request in example JSON file requires an `${id}`
   - Include a property that the results should reliably include (ex. `id`, `token`, etc.)
   - If route does not return an object with properties to check against, include a unique snippet from the body of the response to check for.
 If there is a property to check, leave `bodyIncludes` as null and vice versa.
 If the route is a `204 No Content` the script will overlook the 'valid body' check as there should be nothing to check.